james-mcgregor100/JamesMcGregor_T1A1/readme.md

 puts "Is it raining?
 Please enter 'yes' or 'no':" raining = gets.chomp

-puts "What is the temperature?" temperature = gets.chomp.to_i
+puts "What is the temperature?
+Please enter a whole number: " temperature = gets.chomp.to_i

 if raining == "yes" && temperature <= 15